MINISTRY OF PETROLEUM & NATURAL GAS

 Restrictions on Tank Trailers:

-A tank trailer cannot be attached to a tank semi-trailer or any
+- A tank trailer cannot be attached to a tank semi-trailer or any other trailer.

 -